 - - And if you have ideas for stopping food from being wasted, add them to the 'Food Wastebuster' column.

-- Look for items of food in your kitchen you think are in danger of being wasted, and keep a note of any leftovers you have over a week, and write them in the ‘Food Suspects’ column in your detective case notes.
+Children look for items of food in your kitchen they think are in danger of being wasted and keep a note of any leftovers from meals you have over a week.
+Then they complete the Food Detective Case Notes.

 Top Tips for Wastebusters to Save Food!

-- Read the labels to find out how food should be stored to stay fresher for longer.
+- – Read the labels to find out how food should be stored to stay fresher for longer.

-- “Best before” dates are different from “use by” dates.
+- – “Best before” dates are different from “use by” dates.
 You have to eat things by the “use by” date, but “best before” dates mean the food will be at its best quality before or on that date.

-- Don’t put more food on your plate or in your bowl than you can eat.
+- – Don’t put more food on your plate or in your bowl than you can eat.

-- Save, store and eat your leftovers.
+- – Save, store and eat your leftovers.

-- More things can be frozen than you think, like cheese, bread and even butter.
+- – More things can be frozen than you think, like cheese, bread and even butter.

-- A tidy fridge means it’s easier to see what needs to be eaten and when.
+- – A tidy fridge means it’s easier to see what needs to be eaten and when.

-- Pickling, making jam or drying fruit and vegetables will mean you can store them for much longer.
+- – Pickling, making jam or drying fruit and vegetables will mean you can store them for much longer.

-- You can make yummy recipes with leftover food or food that needs to be used up!
+- – You can make yummy recipes with leftover food or food that needs to be used up!